alirezadir/Machine-Learning-Interviews/ml-system-design.md

 4. [ML at big tech companies](#ml-sys-d-c)

 ### Designing ML systems for production
-This is one of my favorite interviews in which you can shine bright and up-level your career.
-I'd like to mention the following important notes:
+Notes:
+- In an ML system design interview you are exposed to open ended questions with no single correct answer.

-- Remember, the goal of ML system design interview is NOT to measure your deep and detailed knowledge of different ML algorithms, but your ability to zoom out and design a production-level ML system that can be deployed as a service within a company's ML infrastructure.
+- The goal of ML system design interview is evaluate your your ability to zoom out and design a production-level ML system that can be deployed as a service within a company's ML infrastructure.

 - Deploying deep learning models in production can be challenging, and it is beyond training models with good performance.
 Several distinct components need to be designed and developed in order to deploy a production level deep learning system.
 <p align="center">